-- 6. Current rates of salaries and allowances payable to Members are fixed by the Assembly Members (Salaries and Expenses) Determination (Northern Ireland) 2016 (the 2016 Determination) as amended.
-Pensions payable to former office-holders and former Members are governed by the Assembly Members (Pensions) Determination (Northern Ireland) 2016.
+- 6. Current salaries payable to Members are fixed by the Assembly Members (Salaries and Expenses) Determination (Northern Ireland) 2016 as amended.
+Pensions payable to former office-holders and former Members are fixed by the Assembly Members (Pensions) Determination (Northern Ireland) 2016.
 These determinations were made by the IFRP. - 7.
 On 30 June 2020, the Assembly conferred on the Commission the function of determining the allowances payable to Members.
-In exercise of this power, the Commission made the Assembly Members (Salaries and Expenses) (Amendment) Determination (Northern Ireland) 2020, which amended the 2016 Determination.
+Current allowances payable to Members are fixed by the Assembly Members (Office and Staffing Costs and Allowances) Determination (Northern Ireland) 2025, made by the Commission.